-Also from the first movie, Dr.Gordon's wife turning the tables on her kidnapper to save both herself and her daughter.
+- Lawrence's wife Alison turning the tables on her kidnapper, Zepp, to save both herself and her daughter, untying and ungagging herself, fighting off a grown man and holding him at gunpoint.
 And then there's the fact that they're among the only characters who are still alive by the end of the series.

 William: Everybody thinks we're the bad guys.
 Nobody mentions the millions of people we help every year without incident.
 Or the millions of dollars we donate to charity every year.
 Or all the free clinics we support.

-Even if the last movie wasn't that good, it had one of the best endings of the series.
-Dr. Gordon, who we last saw 7 years ago in the first movie, returns and finally gives Hoffman, a cold-hearted sociopathic bastard, his desserts by chaining him by the ankle in the bathroom he himself was first trapped in.
-As you hear Hoffman scream his F-U's, Gordon calmly states "Game over", and closes the door before him.
-Ass Pull may be, but it was still effing awesome.
+- Even if the last movie wasn't that good, it had one of the best endings of the series.
+Lawrence, who we last saw 7 years ago in the first movie, returns and finally gives Hoffman, the cold-hearted sociopathic bastard, his just desserts by chaining him by the ankle in the bathroom he himself was first trapped in.
+As you hear Hoffman scream his F-U's, Lawrence calmly states "Game over", and locks the door behind him.
+Ass Pull maybe, but it was still goddamn awesome.